 \subsection{Lifting Lie group actions}

-Suppose a connected Lie group $G$ acts on a connected manifold $M$ smoothly, and suppose $N$ is a covering of $M$.
-Then we can construct a smooth action of the universal covering group of $G$ on the given cover $N$.
+Suppose that a connected Lie group $G$ acts smoothly on a connected manifold $M$, and suppose that $N$ is a covering space of $M$.
+Then we can construct a smooth action of the universal covering group of $G$ on $N$.
 We study the concrete construction of the action in this subsection.
 The construction is introduced in \cite{LiftingAction,MontaldiOrtega2009}.
 However, we do not describe the original construction, but rather a reformulation of the method sketched in \cite[Remark 2.2]{LiftingAction}.

-Let $p:\Tilde{G}\to G$ and $\pi_{N}:N\to M$ be covering maps of a connected Lie group $G$ and a connected manifold $M$ respectively.
-We remark that $p$ induces a Lie algebra isomorphism $p_{*}:\Tilde{\mathfrak{g}}\to\mathfrak{g}$, where $\Tilde{\mathfrak{g}}$ and $\mathfrak{g}$ are the Lie algebras of $\Tilde{G}$ and $G$ respectively.
+Let $p:\tilde{G}\to G$ and $\pi_{N}:N\to M$ be covering maps of a connected Lie group $G$ and a connected manifold $M$ respectively.
+We remark that $p$ induces a Lie algebra isomorphism $p_{*}:\tilde{\mathfrak{g}}\to\mathfrak{g}$, where $\tilde{\mathfrak{g}}$ and $\mathfrak{g}$ are the Lie algebras of $\tilde{G}$ and $G$ respectively.